Explore, Create, Taste – It’s Summer on the Farm!

 At Camp Urban Adamah, we offer campers a taste of organic farm life through fun and dynamic hands-on programs at our urban farm.
 Our camp sessions are inspired by children’s natural curiosity and innate connectedness to the earth.
 Whether they are planting, harvesting, building mud forts or preparing farm-to-table meals, camper explore the wonders of the natural world right here in the city.

 Camp Urban Adamah draws inspiration from Jewish wisdom and tradition.
-In a vibrant and progressive atmosphere, campers learn about Judaism’s deep relationship to farming, food and environmental stewardship, and how these values apply to our world today.
+In a vibrant and progressive atmosphere, campers learn about Judaism’s deep relationship to farming, food and environmental stewardship, and how to apply ancient Jewish values in our world today.

 Location: New Site!